 The University of Kentucky is pleased to encourage academic excellence and will provide guaranteed scholarships to students completing the Rogers Scholars program, provided they meet the academic standards required.

-There will be three tiers of scholarships awarded to Rogers Scholars:
+There will be two tiers of scholarships awarded to Rogers Scholars:

 Scholarship recipients are subject to the following conditions: